adobe/cluster-registry/docs/developer-guides/annotations.md

 ## Skip CA Cert

 The annotation `registry.ethos.adobe.com/skip-ca-cert` defines the behavior of the cluster-registry-client for setting the K8s API CA Certificate.
-If it's set to `true`, the `CertificateAuthorityData` will not be set.
+If it's set to `true`, the `CertificateAuthorityData` will not be set with the in-cluster CA Cert.

 Example:
     `registry.ethos.adobe.com/skip-ca-cert: "true"`